Coast Guard searches for 22 year old in water near Galveston, Texas

-A Coast Guard Air Station Houston MH-65 Dolphin aircrew conducts search patterns for a person in the water near Galveston, Texas, March 31, 2022.
+A Coast Guard Station Galveston 45-foot Response Boat–Medium crew conducts search patterns for a person in the water near Galveston, Texas, March 31, 2022.
 The person in the water was separated from the other two boaters after being hit by a wave.
-(U.S. Coast Guard video courtesy Air Station Houston)
+(U.S. Coast Guard video courtesy Station Galveston)

 |Date Taken: